yaybu/yay/docs/language.rst

 Each name for a class will be looked up in a registry for a concrete implementation that must provide the following methods::

     class Example:

         def __init__(self, contents):
             self.contents = contents

         def resolve(self):
             """ Returns a python dictionary, if possible, that is a completely resolved structure of scalars, lists and dictionaries """
             # this method is responsible for ensuring the contents are completely resolved

         def traversible(self):

             Return a traversible object based on self (which could be self or could be a mapping or could be something else that inherits from Node)

             To be traversible it must be able to execute the get method successfully for all direct children

             For example a for loop has to unroll itself so it is able to return its indexed members

         def get(self, key/index):

             """ Returns a node object that, when resolved, will contain the value of the specified key.
 Any side-effects required to obtain the value should occur on resolution of the returned node, not on the call to get(). """

 Macros
 ~~~~~~

 you can define a macro with::

-    % macro mymacro
+    macro mymacro:
         foo: bar
         baz: {{thing}}

 You can then call it later::

     foo:
-        % for q in x
+        for q in x:
-            % call mymacro
+            call mymacro:
                 thing: {{q}}